irlAlan/matching_engine/README.md

   Obtains the protobuf data through the gRPC and does the internal matching stuff
 Database:
   after the matching stuff this will enter the database (or an intermediate buffer if this access is too slow)

+  # Usage

+  If you have make installed you can just run

+  `make`

+  in the top level directory

+  If you have docker instead

+  `docker build -t app`

+  `docker run --rm app`